TaitoUnited/taito-cli/docs/manual/02-installation.md

 ### Upgrade

-You can upgrade taito-cli and its extensions anytime by running `taito upgrade`.
+You can upgrade Taito CLI and its extensions anytime by running `taito upgrade`.

 ---